brandinhisaw/Tech-Academy-Live-Projects/Unity Live Project/README.md

 ## Systems Stories
 As part of the overall game, many systems would need to be implemented that can also be extended and scaled easily.
 In order to provide sound to the game, I implemented the Sound class and AudioManager singleton pattern.
 Credit to Brackeys for the tutorial video on how to implement the Sound class and AudioManager: https://www.youtube.com/watch?v=6OT43pvUyfY

-The sound class gives a baasic structure to add clips of audio and adjust the volume and pitch.
+The sound class gives a basic structure to add clips of audio and adjust the volume and pitch.
 Could easily be extended to include other Unity and audio properties.
 * [Sound Class](https://github.com/brandinhisaw/Tech-Academy-Live-Projects/blob/main/Unity%20Live%20Project/C%23%20Scripts/Sound.cs)

 [System.Serializable]